microsoft/aed-go-learn-content/data-types/includes/4-structs.md

 # Structs

 There are times when you need to represent a collection of fields in one structure.
 For instance, when you need to write a payroll program, you need to use an employee data structure.
 In Go, you can use structs to group together different fields that could form a record.

 A *struct* in Go is **another data type** that could contain zero or more fields of arbitrary types and represent them as a single entity.

 In this section, we'll explore why structs are essential and how to use them.

-## Declaring and Initializing a Struct
+## Declaring and initializing a struct

 To declare a struct, you need to use the `struct` keyword, along with the list of fields and their type that you'd like your new data type to have.
 For instance, to define an employee struct, you could use the following code:

 ```go